canonical/lxd/doc/reference/storage_btrfs.md

 Btrfs supports storage quotas via qgroups.
 Btrfs qgroups are hierarchical, but new subvolumes will not automatically be added to the qgroups of their parent subvolumes.
 This means that users can trivially escape any quotas that are set.
-Therefore, if strict quotas are needed, you should consider using a different storage driver (for example, ZFS with refquotas or LVM with Btrfs on top).
+Therefore, if strict quotas are needed, you should consider using a different storage driver (for example, ZFS with `refquota` or LVM with Btrfs on top).

 When using quotas, you must take into account that Btrfs extents are immutable.
 When blocks are written, they end up in new extents.
-The old extents remain until all their data is de-referenced or rewritten.
+The old extents remain until all their data is dereferenced or rewritten.
 This means that a quota can be reached even if the total amount of space used by the current files in the subvolume is smaller than the quota.

 ```{note}